DigiFinex/api/api_doc_en.md

 ## Get ApiKey and ApiSecret
-Go to DigiFinex's official website (www.digifinex.com) [ if you are in China,pls go to www.digifinex.vip ] and register an account.
+Go to DigiFinex's official website (www.digifinex.vip) and register an account.
 After login, go to 'User Center' -> 'API Setting' to apply your ApiKey and ApiSecret.

 ## Error Code